Written By: Chloe Wilson BSc(Hons) Physiotherapy

 A hard, painful lump on top of the foot can be due a break in one of the foot bones from a:

-If you have a hard, painful lump on top of your foot that developed after an injury, or you are have recently taken up a new sport or increased your activity levels, your doctor should send you for an x-ray to check for fractures.
+If you have a hard, painful top of foot bump that developed after an injury, or you are have recently taken up a new sport or increased your activity levels, your doctor should send you for an x-ray to check for fractures.

 Treatment for a bone bump on top of the foot will depend on the type, severity and location of the foot fracture and may involve wearing a specially designed splint, boot or shoe to protect the foot and take pressure off the top of foot bump.